 The city has many traditional tailors, and since the city has long been a commercial port on the Silk Road, it has skilled tailors.
 Also, sewing is one of the most popular jobs in Hoi An.
 In many shops you can see countless types of fabrics with different colors and, in here, you can order different sizes.
 After that, on the next day, you can get your favorite outfit ready to wear.
 You can pay for it after sizing the dress and be in agreement with.
 It is simple and as fast as that.

 Phuc Kien is the common name for the Assembly Hall Of Fujian Chinese.
-Like other halls in the city, Phuc Kien is a gathering place for residents, businessmen and visitors from China’s Fujian Special Zone.
+Like other attractions in Hoi An, Phuc Kien is a gathering place for residents, businessmen and visitors from China’s Fujian Special Zone.
 The hall later became a religious place in honor of the god, Thien Ly Nhan.

 Visiting the Assembly Hall Of Fujian Chinese means seeing colorful fountains in the courtyard, ornate gates around the property as well as beautifully carved dragons in the main room.
 Furthermore, this hall is a popular place among the visitors and residents of Fujian region.

-There is no shortage of shopping opportunities in this city, but one of the most interesting places in the city of the night market.
+There is no shortage of shopping attractions in Hoi An, but one of the most interesting places in the city of the night market.
 The market is located on Nguyễn Hoàng Street, right in front of the Japanese Covered Bridge.
 The market begins at around 5 in the evening everyday, with more than 500 vendors opening their shops, selling everything from souvenirs to fresh clothing and food.

 Perhaps the most notable thing is the paper lanterns that glow beautifully at night here.
 You can buy a colorful lantern to bring home and remember the colors, freshness, agility, and excitement of this vibrant night market.

-Japanese Covered Bridge is one of the most visited sights in this city.
+Japanese Covered Bridge is one of the most visited attractions in Hoi An.
 The bridge was built in the 17th century and connects Tran Phú Street with Nguyễn Thị Minh Khai Street.
 Furthermore, this bridge allows residents to access Chinese areas from Japanese quarter.
 The bridge is covered and looks like a Japanese pagoda, and its original style dates back to 400 years ago.
 The reason to cover the bridge was to use it as a shelter, however, it is now decorated with carvings and images of animals.

 The Old Town is a region in Southeast Asia in the commercial port that was used as a port from the 15th to the 19th century.
 Many of historic buildings here are built in the traditional Chinese style, and has narrow and winding roads.
 Highlights of this old city include the Japanese Covered Bridge, three old houses and the Quan Cong Temple.
 Also, there are several museums in the old town, however you will stop seeing these museums to instead see the incredible local music performed in the local handicraft workshop.

-It is worth mentioning that, as a tourist in South East Asia, you need to definitely visit the top attractions in Northern Vietnam.
+It is worth mentioning that, as a tourist in South East Asia, you need to definitely visit the top attractions in Vietnam and specifically in its Northern part.
 This area has a lot of marvelous historical sight as well as natural beauties that are delights to be seen.